KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 I consider this principle to be one of the most undervalued in software engineering today.
 Consistency issues often go unrecognised.
-Many problems, I daresay *most* problems, are consistency issues at an essential level - data that does not conform to some expectation.
+Many problems, I daresay *most* problems, are consistency issues at an essential level -- data that does not conform to some expectation.

-See [the appendix](#appendix-a-inconsistency-results-in-complexity) for an illustration of how inconsistency can cause complexity.

 ## Design "Data First"